davappler/getting-started-with-docker/kubernetes/README.md

 - `kubectl scale deployment nginx-deployment --replicas=5` => this will increase the number of pods running in the deployment
 - `kubectl expose deployment nginx-deployment --port=8080 --target-port=80` => we are exposing the port 8080 for the deployment
 - `kubectl delete deployment nginx-deployment` => Will delete the deployment

+- `kubectl delete all --all` => Will delete all the resources we have created/using.